devopsnights/devopsnights.github.io/_posts/2021-02-19-Creating-a-service-connection-for-a-GitHub-Organization-in-Azure-DevOps.md

 ## Linking the GitHub Organization

-To link your organization is under of all your personal repositories.
+The option to link your organization is under of all your personal repositories.
 So you need to go all the way to the to bottom, and them select an specific connection:

 ![achieve](\../images/posts/2021-02-19-Creating-a-service-connection-for-a-GitHub-Organization-in-Azure-DevOps/specificconnection.png)

-And then it open a screen with the option to install the GitHub App:
+And then it will open a screen with the option to install the GitHub App:

 ![will enable ](\../images/posts/2021-02-19-Creating-a-service-connection-for-a-GitHub-Organization-in-Azure-DevOps/installghapp.png)